mdn/content/files/en-us/web/css/var/index.md

 {{EmbedLiveSample("Using a custom property as a fallback")}}

-Since `--main-bg-color` isn't set, the body's `color` will fall back to `--backup-bg-color`.
-As `--backup-bg-color` isn't set either, it will fall back to white.
+Since `--main-bg-color` isn't set, the body's `background-color` will fall back to `--backup-bg-color`, which is teal.

 ## Specifications